High Cholesterol Treatment in Madison, AL

 How is High Cholesterol Diagnosed?

 Testing an individual’s cholesterol levels is really very simple, and only requires a small sample of blood to be examined by our laboratory facility.

 It is recommended that an individual’s cholesterol levels first be tested between the ages of 9 and 11, and should increase in frequency throughout the remainder of their lifetime.
 By age 20, a cholesterol test should be administered every 5 years.
 Men between ages 45-65 and women between ages 55-65 should complete these tests every 1 to 2 years.

 While some of these factors are completely out of a person’s control, there are still many ways in which they can influence their cholesterol levels by implementing healthy lifestyle habits, including:

 - Engaging in 30+ minutes of physical activity each day

 There are also many prescription medications available to those with high cholesterol levels.
-Various situations will call for different types of medication to be prescribed, so be sure to speak with your primary care doctor before adding any new cholesterol medicine to your regimen.
+Various situations will call for different types of medication to be prescribed, so be sure to speak with your doctor before adding any new cholesterol medicine to your regimen.

 Schedule a Consultation for High Cholesterol Treatment in Madison